 West Union is a tiny city located in the state of Minnesota.
 With a population of 93 people and just one neighborhood, West Union is the 523rd largest community in Minnesota.

 Unlike some cities, West Union isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in West Union are a mix of both white- and blue-collar jobs.
-Overall, West Union is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in West Union who work in office and administrative support (12.20%), food service (12.20%), and sales jobs (9.76%).
+Overall, West Union is a city of service providers, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in West Union who work in food service (14.29%), healthcare suport services (14.29%), and office and administrative support (12.24%).

 West Union is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in West Union in 2022 was $25,787, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,148 for a family of four.
+The per capita income in West Union in 2022 was $27,009, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
+This equates to an annual income of $108,036 for a family of four.
 However, West Union contains both very wealthy and poor people as well.
-West Union also has one of the higher rates of people living in poverty in the nation, with 31.17% of its population below the federal poverty line.

 The people who call West Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Union residents report their race to be White.
 Important ancestries of people in West Union include German, Norwegian, Irish, English, and Belgian.